inbloom/legacy-projects/databrowser/README.md

-# Welcome to the inBloom Databrowser! #
+# Welcome to the Databrowser! #

-In a nutshell, this application is used to traverse the inBloom API to see all of the data available to you.
+In a nutshell, this application is used to traverse the ESDS API to see all of the data available to you.
 You can explore the data by clicking on the links that the API shows, or you can even explicitly tell the Databrowser what part of the API to visit.

 ## Configuration And Setup ##
-The inBloom Databrowser is a fairly simple Ruby on Rails application, but there are a few customizations and configuration files to be aware of.
+The Databrowser is a fairly simple Ruby on Rails application, but there are a few customizations and configuration files to be aware of.

 Once you've prepped the Databrowser by installing the pre-requisite gems using bundler, you should take